Mammals (Baby/Juvenile)

 Staying Safe

 Contain animals by contacting a professional wildlife rehabilitator.
+Your safety comes first.

 Things to keep in mind:

-• The mother may be defensive.
+- The mother or the baby may be defensive.

-• Avoid further injury to the animal.
+- Avoid further injury to the animal.

 Temporary Care

-• Create a heat source using dry rice in a sock, a sealed bottle with warm water, or a low-setting heating pad.
+- Babies need to be kept warm.
+Create a heat source using dry rice in a sock, a sealed bottle with warm water, or a low-setting heating pad.
 Babies can get cold quickly.

 Transportation